gc222/Uber-Data-Analytics/README.md

 - Pickup Location by Rate Code (Bubble Map)

 ## Conclusion
 This project demonstrated the design and implementation of an end-to-end data analytics pipeline using modern data tools.
-Raw data is ingested
+Raw data is ingested and stored in Google Cloud Storage, processed and orchestrated using Mage, and loaded into BigQuery for scalable analytical quering.
+The final insights are delivered through an interactive Looker Studio dashboard connected directly to the data warehouse.

+The architecture follows data engineering best practices, including separation of storage and compute, preservation of raw data for reprocessing, and optimisation of the warehouse for analytical workloads.
+By structuring the data into fact and dimension tables, the solution enables efficient querying, clear business logic, and flexible reporting.